 WiFi is free and unlimited, so you can catch up with friends or work during your layover.

-You shouldn’t have a problem spending the night here, but you’ll likely be moved to the pre-Security area while inside Security closes for the night.
+You shouldn’t have a problem spending the night here, but you’ll likely be moved to the pre-security area while inside Security closes for the night.
 The best spot for some shuteye is the observation deck on Floor 2 above the main hall, known for its quiet, dimly-lit environment.
 If you are inside Security, there’s a decent amount of seating, but you’ll have to keep your eyes peeled for the rare 4-seater armrest-free leather benches.
 Feel like splurging for a hotel?
 ALT Hotel is connected to the terminal by a walkway.
 Otherwise, a few hotels are within a 5-minute drive, offering free shuttle service.
 Our Halifax Airport Guide lists locations and details.

 These are just a few things to do on a layover at Halifax Airport.
-Visit our Halifax Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Halifax Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.